Demographics of Denmark: Immigration

+Denmark net migration

+Urban areas

+The urban area of Copenhagen consists of the contiguously built-up area of the capital of Denmark.
+The Copenhagen metropolitan area consists of 34 municipalities.
+The East Jutland metropolitan area includes 19 municipalities.

 Religion

 The Church of Denmark (Den danske folkekirke) is state-supported and, according to statistics from January 2022, accounts for the religious affiliation of 73.2% of the population.
 Denmark has had religious freedom guaranteed since 1849 by the Constitution, and numerous other religions are officially recognised, including several Christian denominations, Muslim, Jewish, Buddhist, Hindu and other congregations as well as Forn Siðr, a revival of Scandinavian pagan tradition.
 The Department of Ecclesiastical Affairs recognises roughly a hundred religious congregations for tax and legal purposes such as conducting wedding ceremonies.

+In 2013, just under 20% of the Danish population identifies as atheist.

 Islam is the second largest religion in Denmark.
 In 2020, an estimated 4.4% of the Danish population were Muslims.

 For historical reasons, there is a formal distinction between 'approved' (godkendte) and 'recognised' (anerkendte) congregations of faith.
 The latter include 11 traditional denominations, such as Roman Catholics, the Reformed Church, the Mosaic Congregation, Methodists and Baptists, some of whose privileges in the country date hundreds of years back.
 These have the additional rights of having priests appointed by royal resolution and to christen/name children with legal effect.